iamVijay23/Order-Summery/README.md

 ### What I learned

 Acquiring proficiency in flexbox, grid layouts, media screen implementation, and card design demonstrates a command of essential front-end skills.
-Seamlessly create visually appealing and responsive order summary cards that elevate user experiences. es that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**
+Seamlessly create visually appealing and responsive order summary cards that elevate user experiences.

-## Author

 - Website - [Vijaysingh Maurya](https://order-summery-98e44.web.app/)
 - Frontend Mentor - https://www.frontendmentor.io/profile/iamVijay23